devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   }
 }
 ```
-_Code Snippet 20: Actual Wisgen API Class [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_
+_Code Snippet 20: Actual Wisgen ApiSupplier [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-The _AdviceSlips_ class is generated with a JSON to Dart converter [[@lecuonaJSONDartConverter2019]](https://javiercbk.github.io/json_to_dart/).
+The _AdviceSlips_ class was generated with a JSON to Dart converter [[@lecuonaJSONDartConverter2019]](https://javiercbk.github.io/json_to_dart/).
 The generated class has a fromJson function that makes it easy to populate it's data fields with the JSON response.
 I used this class instead of implementing a method in the _Wisdom_ class because I did not want a direct dependency from my entity class to the AdviceSlip JSON structure.
 This is the generated class, you don't need to read it all, I just want to give you an idea of how it looks like:

 ```dart
 import 'package:wisgen/models/wisdom.dart';